 - Bring Wildlife to Your Backyard – Ticks have many natural predators, so if you want to keep the population down, one of the best ways to do it is to bring those predators to your yard.
 Use flowering shrubs and perennials to attract birds, small mammals, and even a few bug-eating amphibians.
 The more wildlife you can attract to your yard, the fewer ticks you’ll see.

 - Keep Chickens or Guinea Fowl – Sounds crazy but it’s true!
 They will eat almost anything, and that includes ticks!
 In fact, researchers in South Africa found that in tick-infested areas, chickens will eat as many as 10 ticks per hour.
 If you have a fenced-in yard or enough space to let them roam, a few hens will put a massive dent in the tick population while supplying you with farm fresh eggs!

 - Use a Lint Roller – This trick works well with short-haired pets.
-After going for a walk in the woods, use a tape-style lint roller on your dog (and yourself) to pick up any ticks that have decided to hitch a ride.
+After going for a walk in the woods, use a tape-style lint roller on your dog (and yourself) to pick up any ticks.

 - Do Frequent Tick Checks – Sometimes, despite your best efforts, ticks will find their way onto your pets anyway.
 To prevent tick bites, inspect your pet each day, and preferably each time they come in from the outside.
 Pay special attention to areas that your pet can’t easily reach—around the head, behind the ears, and underneath the legs.
 Smaller deer ticks even hang out on eyelids.
 Be thorough!